 - Y93.A1 = Activity, exercise machines primarily for cardiorespiratory conditioning, treadmill

 - Y92.39 = Gymnasium as a place of occurrence of the external cause

 - Y99.8 = Recreation or sport not for income or while a student

 Click here to watch a short video about finding and using ICD-10 external cause codes.

 What are unspecified codes?

 Unspecified codes are available for the rare cases in which there is absolutely no other, more specific option.
 If a more specific option is available, you should use it.

 During the ICD-10 grace period (October 1, 2015–September 30, 2016), “Medicare review contractors will not deny physician or other practitioner claims billed under the Part B physician fee schedule through either automated medical review or complex medical record review based solely on the specificity of the ICD-10 diagnosis code as long as the physician/ practitioner used a valid code from the right family.”
 During this time, providers received reimbursement from Medicare—even if they didn’t use the most specific ICD-10 code available.
 If your code was in the right family—or category—of codes, you got paid.

 As we mentioned above, the first three characters of an ICD-10 code usually denote the code family.
 The remaining characters account for the specific clinical details relevant to each patient’s condition.
 During the grace period, submitting any code with the correct first three digits was enough to get you paid.
 However, since the grace period has now concluded, all providers must code to the highest level of specificity possible—or risk claim denials and even documentation audits.

-To learn more about how to choose the right ICD-10 code, watch this video.
+To learn more, watch this video about how to choose the right ICD-10 code.